wsdookadr/mysqltotsv/README.md

                         filtered tables
-  --only-schema         write the schema to the output directory --strip-quotes        strip quotes from values
+  --only-schema         write the schema to the output directory --strip-quotes        strip quotes from values --debug               print debug information --ignore-errors       ignore processing errors
 ```

 Support
 ==================

-For questions or requests for paid support, please send an e-mail to business@garage-coding.com
+For questions or requests for paid support, please send an e-mail to stefan.petrea@gmail.com